-Sick Family Allowance

-Up to 56 additional hours (7 days) Up to 120 additional hours (15 days) Up to 160 additional hours (20 days) Up to 208 additional hours (26 days)
+Leave Service Credit Sick Family Allowance Over 1 year to 3 years Up to 56 additional hours (7 days) Over 3 years to 15 years Up to 120 additional hours (15 days) Over 15 years to 25 years Up to 160 additional hours (20 days) Over 25 years Up to 208 additional hours (26 days)

-- b.
+b.
 During the initial 20 days (160 hours) of absence, paid annual and personal leave and/or unpaid leave shall be used and may include leave provided under Section 4 above.
 The additional sick family leave allowance must be used prospectively, and may not be retroactively charged for any of the initial 20 days (160 hours).
-A separate 20 day (160 hour) requirement must be met for each different serious health condition and/or family member and for each calendar year, even if not all of the additional days were used during the previous calendar year. - c.
+A separate 20 day (160 hour) requirement must be met for each different serious health condition and/or family member and for each calendar year, even if not all of the additional days were used during the previous calendar year.

+- c.
 The initial 20 days (160 hours) of absence may be accumulated and the additional leave may be used on an intermittent basis. - d.
 Proof of the family member's serious health condition as defined by the Family and Medical Leave Act must be provided on the Commonwealth's Serious Health Condition Certification form.
-Proof may be required for each absence during the 20 day (150/160 hour) period and subsequent additional sick family leave period. - e.
-Family member for the purposes of this Section is defined as the following persons: husband, wife, child, step-child, foster child, or parent of the employee or any other person qualifying as a dependent under IRS eligibility criteria. - Section 6.
-Employees may use up to five days of sick leave for the death of a spouse, parent, step-parent, child, or step-child and up to three days of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son- or daughter-in-law, brother- or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, foster child, step-sister, step-brother, or any relative residing in the employee's household.
+Proof may be required for each absence during the 20 day (160 hour) period and subsequent additional sick family leave period. - e.
+Family member for the purposes of this Section is defined as the following persons: husband, wife, child, step-child, foster child, or parent of the Supervisor or any other person qualifying as a dependent under IRS eligibility criteria. - Section 6.
+Supervisors may use up to five days of sick leave for the death of a spouse, parent, step-parent, child, or step-child and up to three days of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son- or daughter-in-law, brother- or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, foster child, step-sister, step-brother, or any relative residing in the Supervisor's household.

 Section 7. a.
-Employees who retire shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.
+Supervisors who retire shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.

 Days Available at Retirement Percentage Buy-Out Maximum Days

 0 - 100 30% 30

 101 - 200 40% 80

 201 - 300 50% 150

-over 300 (in last year of employment) 100% of days over 300 13
+over 300 (in last 100% of days 11

+year of employment) over 300